Bethel-nz/express-ctx/README.md

 ctx.set('userId', '12345'); // Logs: Value set: userId = 12345
 ```

+- **`beforeGet` Hook**: Can be used to validate or modify retrieval behavior before returning a value.
+- **`onSet` Hook**: Triggered every time a value is set in the context, allowing for post-processing or logging.
 - **`afterSet` Hook**: Triggered every time a value is set in the context, allowing for post-processing or logging.
-- **`beforeGet` Hook**: Can be used to validate or modify retrieval behavior before returning a value.
 - **`onClear` Hook**: Triggered when the context is cleared, enabling cleanup operations.
+- **`onError` Hook**: Triggered when an error occurs in the context, allowing for error handling or logging.

 ### Testing the Context